History

 On the southern side of the nave, an inner courtyard was located with side lengths of 30 meters, intended for the garden, surrounded by cloisters enabling movement around the abbey without the need to go out in the cold or rain.
 Originally, the cloisters were separated from the courtyard by open arcades based on pillars.
 In the fifteenth century, they were rebuilt, the arcades were replaced by walls with groups of five ogival windows, each group flanked by buttresses protruding towards the courtyard, which certainly better protected from the winter cold.
 In the northern part of the cloister there was also added a polygonal niche, or alcove, used as a lectern to read before the last service of the religious day (collation).
 At that time, the brothers gathered on stone benches added to the wall from the side of the church.

 A narrow sacristy and chapter house were located on the ground floor level at the southern transept.
 On the upper floor there was a dormitory and probably latrines, located somewhere along the outflow that crossed the entire monastery complex.
 The sacristy was originally divided into two rooms, of which the western probably was a small book room (armarium), and the eastern, illuminated by a single window, a room intended for storing vestments and liturgical vessels.
-In the neighboring chapter house, the brothers gathered every morning, sitting on benches along the four-sided walls, where the matters of the convent were debated, monks were tried, and the abbot’s orders were heard.
+In the neighboring chapter house, the brothers gathered every morning, sitting on benches along the four-sided walls, where the matters of the community were debated, monks were tried, and the abbot’s orders were heard.
 The chapter house was probably built in the 12th century, and in the 1220s it could have been enlarged on the eastern side.
 In the fourteenth century, however, it was reduced by half, and at the same time increased, perhaps after the damages caused during the Welsh uprising of 1294.
 Probably the eastern, cut off part was occupied by the tombs of the abbots.
 The entrance to the chapter house led from the cloister, through the 13th-century ogival, richly moulded portal, flanked by two high, moulded arcades.
 It was quite a typical solution for Cistercian abbeys.

 In the south range in Cistercian monasteries, most often from the east there was a warming room, that is a room heated every day in winter, and from the west a kitchen.
 The refectory, the place where meals were eaten, was between them, most often protruding perpendicularly outside the compact building complex.
 The west wing had two floors for lay brothers.
 At the ground floor level there was a day room and refectory, while on the first floor a dormitory.
 The ground floor could also have storage rooms and pantries, as well as a parlour, in which conversations with secular guests and the abbey’s visitors were conducted without breaking the monastic rule.
 Farther away from the enclosed buildings, the infirmary was located in the south-east, where the sick and old brothers stayed.
 During the cassation period in the 16th century it was in a state of ruin.